 Also, international DC readers have been equally frustrated that Walmart does not sell the books outside their US stores.
 They are not even sold in Canadian Walmarts despite the books actually being printed in Canada.

-DC earlier announced earlier in the year that the stories were no longer going to be exclusive to Walmart and were coming to the direct market, but in vague terms that made it unclear whether the Giants themselves were going to be made available via the direct market or whether the original content was going to be reprinted.
+DC announced earlier in the year that the stories were no longer going to be exclusive to Walmart and were coming to the direct market, but in vague terms that made it unclear whether the Giants themselves were going to be made available via the direct market or whether the original content was going to be reprinted.
 When DC announced this material would be reprinted in the miniseries Superman: Up In The Sky, Batman Universe, and Wonder Woman: Come Back to Me, it appeared to confirm the latter.

 However, at the Retailer Lunch, DC has announced that they are rebooting their 100-Page Giant Line in September with new #1s.
 Retailers will be able to order the Giants with new covers while the mass market retailers such as Walmart will get the same books, but with “reprint covers.”

-The Giants will carry a cover price of $4.99 US and contain a minimum of 24 pages of original content plus class reprints.
+The Giants will carry a cover price of $4.99 US and contain a minimum of 24 pages of original content plus classic reprints.
 The existing titles will be returning, but with several new additions to the line-up: DC Villains, Ghosts, Scooby-Doo, Teen Titans GO!, Aquaman, and more.

 DC also discussed other aspects of their reprint strategy, such as the next batch of Facsimile editions coming over the next few months: mostly focusing on classic Batman issues.
 Also covered was DC’s upcoming revival of the Dollar Comics branding, which offers bargain-priced reprints of single issues to promote specific trade paperback or hardcover reprint volumes.